Why Do I Have to Submit FAFSA?

 FAFSA is your first and most important step to getting the money you need to help you pay for college.
 And the only way to find out if you qualify for any aid is to complete and submit a FAFSA.

-To submit your FAFSA, you have 4 options:
+To submit your FAFSA, you may choose one of the following methods:

 PDF FAFSA